repir/RepIRTopic/README.md

-iref.topic
+repir.topic
 ==========

-This repository contans the code for a project to study how a soft way to disambiguate between word sense can help retrieval
+This repository contains the code for a project to study how a soft way to disambiguate between word sense can help retrieval